geoscript/geoscript.net/src/learning/proj.rst

     js> prj
     <Projection EPSG:4326>

-The :attr:`Projection.wkt` attribute returns the well known text of a Projection.
+The well-known text can also be accessed for any projection, regardless of how it was constructed.

 .. cssclass:: code py